-With Adelaide’s Pageant on the doorstep, Cancer Council SA is gearing up to make sure South Australians young and old are protecting themselves from the sun in five different ways.
+With Adelaide’s Christmas Pageant on the doorstep, Cancer Council is gearing up to make sure South Australians young and old are protecting themselves from the sun in five different ways.

-And don’t forget to look out for Cancer Council SA Ambassadors at the Pageant dressed in yellow - otherwise known as Santa’s helpers – they will be offering free sunscreen on the day and spreading the SunSmart message to all.
+And don’t forget to look out for Cancer Council SA Ambassadors dressed in yellow - otherwise known as Santa’s helpers – they will be offering free sunscreen on the day and spreading the SunSmart message to all.

-“The Adelaide Christmas Pageant always marks a time of the year when the sun’s harmful UV rays are reaching ‘very high’ levels so we need to get the message out there that it’s time to get SunSmart, even from as early as 9.15am,” says Professor Wilson.
+“The Adelaide Christmas Pageant always marks a time of the year when the sun’s harmful UV rays are reaching ‘very high’ levels so we need to get the message out there that it’s time to get SunSmart, even from as early as 9.20 am,” says Professor Brenda Wilson, Chief Executive Cancer Council SA.

 “Right now, the UV is reaching nine on most days, even when conditions are mild and cloudy - this means skin damage can happen quickly if you’re caught out unprotected.

-“With so many children attending the Pageant, it’s important that parents and care givers demonstrate SunSmart behaviours to instil the importance of sun protection when outdoors, which includes much more than just sunscreen.
+“With so many children and teenagers attending the Pageant, it’s important that parents and care givers demonstrate SunSmart behaviours themselves to instil the importance of sun protection when outdoors which includes much more than just sunscreen.

 The five steps to take to protect you, your family and friends from the sun’s harmful UV rays this Pageant are:

-• Slop on SPF 30, or higher broad spectrum sunscreen and remember to reapply every two hours
+- Slop on SPF 30+ broad spectrum sunscreen and remember to reapply every two hours

-• Slap on a shady hat, that protects the head, face, ears and neck
+- Slap on a shady hat, that protects the face, ears and neck

-“Checking the UV Alert for the daily sun protection times to know when UV levels reach three and above is another SunSmart behaviour we really encourage,” Professor Wilson added.
+“Checking the UV Alert to know the times of the day when UV levels reach three and above is another SunSmart behaviour we really encourage,” says Professor Wilson.

 To help people check UV levels daily, Cancer Council has developed a free ‘SunSmart’ App that is available from iTunes or at www.sunsmart.com.au for Android and other smartphones.